Who are the Rohingya?

 ActionAid Bangladesh reports that women are heavily affected, as well as those with disabilities and the elderly.
 They also note a high number of unaccompanied children arriving in Bangladesh who either have lost their parents during the displacement or were brought over by their extended family members.

-ActionAid staff in Cox’s Bazar, the Bangladeshi city and port where most of the Rohingya are seeking shelter having arrived from the Myanmar border, estimate that approximately 60% of refugees are single mothers.
+ActionAid staff in Cox’s Bazar, the Bangladeshi city and port where most of the Rohingya have sought shelter having arrived from the Myanmar border, estimate that approximately 60% of refugees are single mothers.
 The most urgent needs are for shelter, food, water, sanitation and hygiene.

-During the monsoon season, hailstorms, heavy wind and lightening put lives at risk.
+During the monsoon and cyclone season, hailstorms, heavy wind and rain and lightning put lives at risk.
+Without additional support, the lives of the most vulnerable Rohingya refugees are at risk.
 Flooding can prevent thousands of refugees from receiving aid and if toilets and wastewater overflow, the risk of waterborne diseases spreading is high.

-Farah Kabir, the Country Director of ActionAid Bangladesh, said: “One year on, Rohingya women and girls continue to bear the brunt of the refugee crisis.
+Farah Kabir, the Country Director of ActionAid Bangladesh, said in 2018: “One year on, Rohingya women and girls continue to bear the brunt of the refugee crisis.
 Those we work to support are bearing the physical, and mental scars of what they’ve experienced – including shocking sexual violence, pregnancy through rape, and a painful and dangerous journey to Bangladesh.”